-Shell Command Description #lss: list and sort Comment line that describes the purpose of the shell procedure. ls -l sort -n +4 These are the commands in the shell procedure.
-This procedure lists the files in a directory (ls -l).
-Output from the ls -l command is then piped to the sort command (sort -n +4).
-This command skips over the first four columns of the ls -l output, sorts the fifth column (the file size column) numerically, and writes the lines to the standard output.
+Shell Command Description #! /usr/bin/csh Specifies the shell where the shell procedure should run. ^a #lss: list and sort Comment line that describes the purpose of the shell procedure. ls -l sort -n +4 These are the commands in the shell procedure.
+This procedure lists the files in a directory (1s -1).
+Output from the 1s -1 command is then piped to the sort command (sort -n +4).
+This command skips over the first four columns of the 1s -1 output, sorts the fifth column (the file size column) numerically and writes the lines to the standard output.